BenjaminPaap/WP-AutoSharePost/readme.txt

  - PLANNED: Create a widget to show every facebook like for your shared post like other twitter widgets do.
 Maybe a twitter widget too, so that you don't need to install another plugin.

+= 0.2.4 =

+ - ADDED: An option to read more pages with the comment grabber.
+ - FIX: Login issue with facebook

 = 0.2.3 =